Frequently Asked Questions

 You do not have to sign an informed consent form, but if you do not sign, you will not be able to participate in the study.
 The informed consent form will be available for you to read and sign in the Apple Research app.
 If you choose to join the study, a copy of your signed informed consent form will be made available to you in the Apple Research app as well.
 Please remember to download the signed informed consent for your records.

 Where can I find my signed informed consent?

 Your signed consent form can be found under the studies tab.
 Click the profile icon and then click consent documents.
 Each study you are participating in will have its own consent document stored here with a date indicating when you signed it.
 By clicking on the desired consent document you can review it and/or save it.

 What happens if I change my mind about being in this study?

 You can stop participating in the study at any time by opening the Apple Research app, tapping on the Studies tab, and then selecting the Apple Hearing Study.
 “Withdraw from this study” appears at the bottom.
 If you withdraw, we will not delete study data that we have already collected about you, but we will stop collecting any new information about you and will turn off further notifications.
-If you delete the Apple Research app, you will not be withdrawn from the study.
+Please remember that just deleting the Apple Research app WILL NOT withdraw you from the study.

 Will participation in this study cost me anything?